+To: The Members Council of ASHRAE, Inc., Atlanta:

+By this petition, we, the undersigned members of ASHRAE, all of whom are assigned to the chapter named below, request authorization to establish a Section under the sponsorship of the chapter named below, to be known as the \\\\\ Section \\\\\ of the \\\\\ Chapter of ASHRAE.

+We have reviewed the bylaws of our sponsoring chapter and the Manual for Chapter Operations and agree to conform with all requirements therein stated.

-To: The Members Council of ASHRAE, Inc., Atlanta: chapter named be elow, request authorizat ibers of ASHRAE, all of who tion to establish a Section ι as the Section under the sponsorship • ponsoring chapter and the requirements therein stated • Sponsoring Chapte er President: Section Representati ve: Signature Date Name (print or type) Director & Region al Chair, Region: Signature Date Signature Date Section Representati ve's Address:
+Sponsoring Chapter President: Section Representative: Signature Date Name (print or type) Director & Regional Chair, Re gion: Signature Date Signature Date Section Representative's Add ress: